alt-text-org/image-match-rs/README.md

 The former takes a pre-processed slice of `u8`s with each chunk of four representing the 8-bit red, green, blue, and alpha of a pixel, the latter two result vectors to compute their similarity.
 Per the source paper and our experiments in [this research](https://github.com/alt-text-org/image-algo-testing) images with a similarity greater than `0.6` can be considered likely matches.
+If the tuning methods described below are used, additional research will likely be needed to assess a new cutoff.

 If the `img` feature is used, also provided are `get_image_signature(image)` and `get_file_signature(path)` which use the [image library](https://crates.io/crates/image) to handle unpacking the image into an rgba buffer.
-All signature functions also expose `tuned` versions which allow tweaking the crop percentage used during the signature computation, as well as the size of the collection grid which controls the length of the feature vector produced and the size of the square around each grid point averaged to produce a value for that point.
+All signature functions also expose `tuned` versions which allow tweaking the crop percentage used during the signature computation, the size of the collection grid which controls the length of the feature vector produced, and the size of the square around each grid point averaged to produce a value for that point.
+It's recommended to study the algorithm closely before embarking on tuning, as the effects of these nobs are not immediately obvious.

 Future Work